“Very well regarded.” – Chambers USA 2017

 He also served as a member of the American Bar Association’s House of Delegates from 1999 to 2001.

 Mr. Devine is a leader in a number of professional and community organizations, including serving as Master of the Bench of the University of Pennsylvania Law School American Inn of Court.
-He was a co-founder and past chair of the board of directors of the Philadelphia Volunteers for the Indigent Program; past president of The Lawyers’ Club of Philadelphia; past president of the Philadelphia Bar Foundation; and past president of the Philadelphia Association of Defense Counsel.
+He served as president of The Lawyers’ Club of Philadelphia; president of the Philadelphia Bar Foundation; and president of the Philadelphia Association of Defense Counsel.

 He is a regular speaker before industry, bar association and continuing education groups.